Why Am I Still Hungry on Semaglutide and How to Manage It

 Protein and fibre are the two most powerful nutrients for satiety.
 Without them, meals digest quickly and hunger returns sooner, regardless of medication.

-Protein slows digestion, stabilises blood sugar, and triggers fullness hormones.
+Protein slows digestion, stabilises blood sugar, and triggers the release of fullness hormones.
 Fibre adds volume, stretches the stomach and feeds beneficial gut bacteria that support appetite regulation.

 Meals that are low in protein or fibre, such as refined carbohydrates or light snacks, can leave you feeling hungry again within an hour, even if total calories seem sufficient.
 Overall meal composition matters.
 Balanced meals with protein, fibre, healthy fats and carbohydrates support steadier appetite control.